 Students work through mini-lessons I put together for the remainder of the week.
 I offer one on emotion and how the viewer is supposed to feel, and I show two commercials: “Prized Possession” from Travelers Insurance and Ikea’s Spike Jonze–directed “Lamp” commercial.
 We analyze how the clips create a mood, and then I challenge them to find the mood of their piece and include that in their description.

 Students ultimately decide how long to make their screenplay—the average is about 20 pages, although some write full-length screenplays.
 I teach a lesson on dialogue, and we cover formatting, remembering that, like their novels, these are first drafts and they can be terrible.
 Just get the words on the page and don’t look back.

 Younger grades could create scripts for implied scenes in stories they read or films they watched together.
 Shorter films can tell a big story, too.
 Screen some shorts and discuss characterization, motivation, and obstacles.
 Classes can brainstorm and the teacher can transcribe the script on a projector.
 Students could be invited to craft lines of dialogue individually or to vote on what sounds best, adding to each other’s ideas.

-Other subject areas could benefit from encouraging students to think about what they can show on a screen to demonstrate understanding: from a documentary on rain in environmental science to historical interpretations of events, students can show their learning (reading screenplays is a nice break from reading essays, too).
+Other subject areas could benefit from encouraging students to think about what they can show on a screen to demonstrate understanding.
+With a documentary on rain in environmental science, or an interpretation of historical events, students can show their learning.
+Reading screenplays is a nice break from reading essays, too.